intel/thc-drivers/Documents/intel-thc-hid.rst

 Generic Output Report Flow:

-- HID core call THC QuickI2C thc_hidi2c_hid_output_report callback.
+- HID core call THC QuickI2C raw_request callback.
 - THC QuickI2C uses PIO or TXDMA to write a SET_REPORT request to TIC's command register.
 Report type in SET_REPORT should be set to Output.
 - THC QuickI2C programs TxDMA buffer with TX Data to be written to TIC's data register.
 The first